r7-labs/R7.Epsilon/README.md

 ## Some planned features:

 - BlueImp gallery support (at least for Home skin).
-- Ability to add (some) skin panes dynamically.
-- Switch from Less to SASS (SCSS).
 - Integration of Bootstrap into skin build process.
-- Google Adsense mobile-friendly banners support.

 # Install